bytebeamio/uplink-android/README.md

     ...
 }
 ```
-> **NOTE**: The Foo class itself can also be written such that it implements `ActionCallback` and hence you can subsribe by passing a reference to itself by using the `this` keyword as is demonstrated within the demo app, [here in `MainActivity.java`](demo/src/main/java/io/bytebeam/demo/MainActivity.java#L119).
+> **NOTE**: The `MainActivity` class itself can also be written such that it implements `ActionCallback` and hence you can subscribe by passing a reference to itself, using `this` keyword as is demonstrated within the demo app, [in `MainActivity.java`](demo/src/main/java/io/bytebeam/demo/MainActivity.java#L119).

 You could respond to `Action`s by sending [`ActionResponse`s](https://github.com/bytebeamio/uplink/blob/main/docs/apps.md#action-response) which can be created using the `ActionResponse` class:
 ```java